masonyoungblood/CattleBrandABM/README.md

         4. Morisita-Horn index of beta diversity (counties)
 -   For brands:
     -   Overall diversity:
-        1. Mean Levenshtein distance (from random subset)
+        1. Mean Levenshtein distance (from random 10%)

-For all diversity metrics we calculated their Hill number counterparts, because they are [measured on the same scale](https://onlinelibrary.wiley.com/doi/10.1111/oik.07202) and [better account for relative
+For all diversity metrics calculate their Hill number counterparts, because they are [measured on the same scale](https://onlinelibrary.wiley.com/doi/10.1111/oik.07202) and [better account for relative